browserengineering/book/book/chrome.md

 ::: {.further}
 On mobile devices, a "click" happens over an area, not just at a single point.
-Since mobile "taps" are often pretty inaccurate, click should [use the area information][rect-based] for
-"hit testing".\index{hit testing} This can happen even with a [normal mouse click][hit-test] when the click is on a rotated or scaled element.
+Since mobile "taps" are often pretty inaccurate, click should [use area, not point information][rect-based] for "hit testing".\index{hit testing} This can happen even with a [normal mouse click][hit-test] when the click is on a rotated or scaled element.
 :::

 [rect-based]: http://www.chromium.org/developers/design-documents/views-rect-based-targeting